 Vinegar and lime juice are both great with flank steak.
 I also tested this recipe with buttermilk, but I personally didn’t care for it and thought the vinegar and lime juice did a better job of both seasoning and tenderizing the beef.

-How Long Should I Marinade Flank Steak?
+How Long Should I Marinate Flank Steak?

-I came across some research that said you shouldn’t marinade flank steak longer than two hours because it could “scorch” or toughen the meat.
+I came across some research that said you shouldn’t marinate flank steak longer than two hours because it could “scorch” or toughen the meat.
 The reason you’ll see this is because acid breaks down proteins, and when those proteins break down too much water is released and the muscle becomes tough.

-But marinades in tighter cuts of meat like flank steak really don’t penetrate deep into the tissue like they would with fish, so you have a little more leeway.
+Marinades in tighter cuts of meat like flank steak really don’t penetrate deep into the tissue like they would with fish, so you have a little more leeway.

 I tested this marinade after two hours, and again after eight hours.
 Both times the meat was tender and flavorful.
 I also tried it after 24 hours and found the meat a little tough compared to the others.
-Just to be on the safe side, I wouldn’t marinade this overnight.
+Just to be on the safe side, I wouldn’t marinate this overnight.

-Can You Marinade and Freeze Flank Steak?
+Can You Marinate and Freeze Flank Steak?